canyon289/canyon289.github.io/dev/content/articles/WhyFitness.md

 Before that though, a disclaimer - I'm definitely not a medical professional.
 These observations are based on my own experience.
 I am a professional statistician though and I can say that is not controlled study either;
-At best they it is a biased observational study with a sample of one - me.
+At best it is a biased observational study with a sample of one - me.
 However I feel like I *have* to share something, since I've gone from feeling pretty poorly each day and being warned about my weight by a doctor to feeling so much better.
 So I'm writing in that hope that it inspires someone to be a better version of themselves.